bhaveshkumarpassi/Machine-Learning-practice/README.md

 # Machine-Learning-practice

-This repository contains my work on some of the kaggle datasets and machine learning challenges.
+This repository contains some of my work on kaggle datasets and machine learning challenges.

 https://www.kaggle.com/bhaveshkumar01/mobilenetv2-classifier